Salah ends EPL drought, Liverpool back as threat to City

 For Klopp, ideally that happens next weekend when City visits Anfield.

-Patrick Bamford scored one goal and set up the other two for Leeds as Leicester fell to only its second loss since Nov.
-30. Harvey Barnes had opened the scoring for the hosts.

-Before that, Chelsea had picked up its first win under newly hired coach Thomas Tuchel by beating Burnley 2-0 thanks to goals by Cesar Azpilicueta and Marcos Alonso.
+Chelsea picked up its first win under newly hired coach Thomas Tuchel by beating Burnley 2-0 thanks to goals by Cesar Azpilicueta and Marcos Alonso.

+Like in his debut after replacing Frank Lampard — a 0-0 draw against Wolverhampton on Wednesday — the German coach deployed a three-man defense with two sitting midfielders and high wing backs.

+Those wing backs played significant roles in the goals, with Callum Hudson-Odoi — on the right — setting up Azpilicueta for the 41st-minute opener and Marcos Alonso — on the left — lashing home a volley after a receiving a pass from Christian Pulisic.

-Even a recovery under Tuchel might be too late for Chelsea to challenge for the title, with the London club 11 points behind City.
+A recovery under Tuchel might be too late for Chelsea to challenge for the title, though, with the London club 11 points behind City.
+It next faces Tottenham on Thursday.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports